espressomd/espresso/doc/sphinx/system_setup.rst

 number generator (Philox Counter-based RNG).
 This seed is required on first activation of a thermostat, unless stated otherwise.
 It can be omitted in subsequent calls of the method that activates the same thermostat.
-The random sequence also depends on a monotonically increasing global counter that is incremented after each integration step.
-It is the user's responsibility to decide whether the thermostats should be deterministic (by using a fixed seed) or not (by using a randomized seed).
+The random sequence also depends on the thermostats counters that are incremented after each integration step.

 .. _Langevin thermostat: